 - Meal 8/Post Dinner

 - People with osteoarthritis should consume milk in their meals as it is good for them.

 - Also, for osteoarthritis patients citrus fruits are healthy.
 But as few people are allergic to them.
-So, therefore, they should add citrus fruits in their diet plan in restrictive manner.
+So, therefore, they should add citrus fruits to their diet plan in a restrictive manner.